 At DealCloud, we believe the answers lie with the concept of “Business Intelligent Thinking.”
 Business Intelligent Thinking (BIT) is a model that leverages modern technology and data to allow capital markets professionals to optimize their day-to-day work through more deliberate and direct actions.
 In this article, we outline the key tenets of BIT and how the most effective dealmakers can leverage the strategy to increase operational efficiency and success.

 Business Intelligent Thinking Defined

-Business intelligent thinking is the process of utilizing technology and data to process and prioritize your projects, activities, progress, and overall workload.
+Business intelligent thinking is the process of utilizing technology, such as business intelligence software, and data to process and prioritize your projects, activities, progress, and overall workload.
 Whether that is on the origination team of a private equity firm or the marketing team of an investment bank, everyone can leverage data and technology to enhance your day-to-day working life.
-Adoption of these forward-thinking principles can help you achieve more successful outcomes more often, and without creating more work.
+Adoption of these forward-thinking business intelligence principles can help you achieve more successful outcomes more often, and without creating more work.

 As W. Edwards Deming quoted “In God we trust.
 All others must bring data.”
 Data is becoming more and more critical to remaining competitive in the fast-paced world we live in.
 As we continue to build and integrate technologies that seamlessly store and analyze this data, why not increase your competitive advantage and generate real-world, actionable information that you might not even know you have?

 There’s a clear thesis amongst the leadership teams at every capital markets firm that data needs to be better leveraged: fee data needs to be captured by our deal teams; email campaign data needs to be captured by marketing/IR teams; and sourcing data needs to be captured by deal/origination teams.
 All of these efforts collectively empower teams to better keep track of key intermediary relationships and transactions.